La nostra storia

 2018

-Launch of Fabrick as an open financial ecosystem enabling and fostering cooperation between banks, corporates and fintechs to create innovative solutions for their end customers through the Fabrick Platform, combining, integrating and coordinating a growing number of APIs and services.
+Establishment of Fabrick, an open financial ecosystem enabling and fostering collaboration between banks, corporations and fintech companies to create innovative solutions for its end customers through the Fabrick Platform: a platform aggregating, integrating and coordinating a growing number of APIs and services.

-Banca Sella launches an innovative "voice banking" service, among the first in Italy and Europe, to manage current accounts through smart speakers.
+Banca Sella launches an innovative 'voice banking' solution, one of the first in Italy and Europe, to manage current accounts through smart speakers.

-Axerve, through the continuous development of innovative payment acceptance solutions, establishes itself as the first international payments hub in Italy.
+Axerve, through the continuous development of innovative solutions related to payment acceptance, establishes itself as the leading international payment hub in Italy.

 2017

-In 2017, the Group launched the first Open Banking API Platform in Italy.
-The Bank opens up its technological and information infrastructure to businesses and start-ups to enable the seamless communication of their IT platforms with its systems.
+In 2017, the Group launches the first Open Banking API Platform in Italy.
+Banca Sella thus opens its technological and information infrastructure to companies and startups, allowing them to have their IT platforms interact automatically with the bank's systems.

-The first Fintech District in Italy saw the light in Milan: an access point for the Italian Fintech ecosystem bringing together start-ups, entrepreneurs, financial institutions, investors and universities to foster the development of the future financial industry and the growth of companies in the sector.
+In the same year, the Sella Group fosters the birth of the Fintech District in Milan - the access point to the Italian fintech ecosystem that brings together startups, entrepreneurs, financial institutions, investors and universities, intending to promote the development of the financial industry of the future and the growth of companies in the sector.
+Today the Fintech District brings together over 130 organizations.

 2015